About

 Leadership Experience

-Alison currently leads Digital, Content and Insights at Metrolinx, the Government agency responsible for $80B in transit infrastructure.
+Prior to that, she led Digital, Content and Insights at Metrolinx, the Government agency responsible for $80B in transit infrastructure.
 She oversees comms storytelling and digital experience and helps lead the division through strategic planning and operational excellence.

 Early Career